 When your baby starts toddling around, you’ll start using more baby wipes.
-Diaper changing becomes less at this age, approximately 5 to 6 times per day.
+Diaper change becomes less at this age, approximately 5 to 6 times per day.
 Even less while potty training takes place in the latter toddling stage.

-Diaper changes for poops could require as much as six or seven wipes to clean up and usually about two to clean a pee change.
+Diaper changes for poops could require as many as six or seven wipes to clean up and usually about two to clean a pee change.
 Bear in mind your toddler is starting to adjust to different types of food and juices and you’ll see the evidence of this with each diaper change.

 A firm favorite among parents chasing after busy toddlers is the WaterWipes Baby and Toddler Soapberry Wipes.
-These lovely wipes are textured making it easier to clean up after messy toddlers.
+These wipes are textured making it easier to clean up after messy toddlers.
 With its hypoallergenic properties there’ll be no risk of rash or allergies.